svallero/igwn-kube-lvalert/README.md

 If you use the NodePort service type, the web interface is reachable at the Pod host IP, on the port mapped to the 9090 one (31723 in the example above).

+## 7 - add_nodes.yaml
+This runs a Job that adds all the required PubSub nodes.